 Each G7 variant is packing the same 8-megapixel front-facing camera, which is perfectly adequate for selfies and video calls.

 Software and updates

 All three of these phones support Android 10, but Motorola’s Android 11 update plans indicate that none of them will receive the latest OS, unfortunately.
 This reduces the longevity of the three phones, although

 The amount and type of bloatware you’ll find will likely depend on where you buy.
 The Moto G range has traditionally been relatively bloatware-free, but Outlook crept in as the default email app last year, and if you buy from a carrier, they’ll likely load a bunch of apps on there that you don’t want.
 The software experience is identical with the exception of Moto Voice, so it’s a very narrow win for the G7.

 Budget phones are typically light on special features and extras, and that’s certainly the case here.
 The dual-lens camera in the G7 stands out as the biggest difference, but the extra stamina of the G7 Power should certainly tempt some people.
 It outperformed every other phone we’ve tested in the battery test, streaming video from YouTube for almost 14 hours, compared to 9 hours 21 minutes for the G7 Play and 8 hours 27 minutes for the G7.
 Other than its more compact size, there isn’t anything special about the G7 Play.

 Price and availability

-This trio will work just fine with all the major carriers, but we’d advise you to buy the unlocked versions to keep bloatware to a minimum.
+This triad will operate quite nicely with all the major providers, but we’d recommend buying the unlocked versions to restrain bloatware to a minimum.